Skip to content

 Read time: 12 min · Best for: any artist with a mailing list (or ready to start one)

-Automation & data — for scale
+Automation & data: for scale

-Three posts shipping August 2026.
 For artists, managers and agents booking 100+ gigs a year, running multi-act rosters, or wanting to automate the operational layer end-to-end.

 Zapier + Claude + Make for the full automation stack: trigger-based release rollouts, auto-drafted fan emails on gig confirmations, auto-generated social calendars, all wired through your existing tools.